We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 18. Look at supplements and medications

 Some supplements, such as iron, can cause constipation and other symptoms of indigestion.
 This can increase bloating.
-Potassium, on the other hand, may reduce bloating by helping to balance the body’s sodium levels.
+Potassium, on the other hand, may reduce bloating by

 Medications may also cause side effects that affect GI function or cause indigestion.
 If this happens, a doctor or pharmacist can suggest alternatives that are more gentle on the digestive tract.